 Also known as bean cake, this pastry is made with cooked, mashed white beans and almonds.
 A woman by the name of Joaquina Rodrigues, who lived in the Portuguese city of Torres Vedras, invented this sweet in the late 19th century.

-Her relatives passed on the recipe, and in the 20th century, her descendants opened sweets factories that quickly became successful beyond the borders of the village.
-The mashed beans and grated almonds gives the small cakes a firm texture and balances out the sweetness.
+Her relatives passed on the recipe, and in the 20th century, her descendants opened sweets factories that quickly became successful beyond the village’s borders.
+The mashed beans and grated almonds give the small cakes a firm texture and balance out the sweetness.

 4. Pastel de Tentúgal

-Pasteis de Tentugal, as many other delicacies in Portugal, where born at a convent, namely at the convent of the Carmelites existing in Tentúgal, a small village near Coimbra.
-Following the tradition of the Portuguese pastry, this true gastronomic sin is baked with eggs.
-However, the secret of its recipe is the dough, very thin and confectioned only with water and flour, given the cake an unique and unforgettable texture.
+Pasteis de Tentugal, like many other delicacies in Portugal, was born at a convent, namely at the convent of the Carmelites existing in Tentúgal, a small village near Coimbra.
+Following the tradition of the Portuguese pastry, this actual gastronomic sin is baked with eggs.
+However, the secret of its recipe is the dough is very thin and confectioned only with water and flour, giving the cake a unique and unforgettable texture.
 Trust me when I say that one won’t be enough!

-According to a popular tale, by the end of the XVI century a Carmelite nun wanted to give some Christmas presents at the children of the Tentúgal village, therefore, she decided to bake some treats made of an extra thin dough, stuffed with an egg and crisp almond custard.
-Later the almond was removed from the recipe, as it was a very expensive ingredient.
-The sweets were also offered to the convent benefactors and to some members of the Portuguese high society.
-Initially known as Pastéis do Convento (Convent cake) the cakes were praised by all and began to be baked all year round by the nuns.
+According to a famous tale, by the end of the XVI century, a Carmelite nun wanted to give some Christmas presents to the children of the Tentúgal village.
+Therefore, she decided to bake some treats made of an extra thin dough stuffed with an egg and crisp almond custard.
+Later the almond was removed from the recipe, as it was a costly ingredient.
+The sweets were also offered to the convent benefactors and some members of the Portuguese high society.
+Initially known as Pastéis do Convento (Convent cake), the cakes were praised by all and began to be baked all year round by the nuns.
 Every Sunday, after mass, they were sold at the convent door.